jared-m-combs/dfm/README.md

 Contributing
 ------------
-This script was created because I felt the existing dotfiles tools did more than I felt was necessary and I wanted something more minimal.
+This script was created because I felt the existing dotfiles tools did more than was necessary and I wanted something more minimal.
 I'm relucant to add more features to this script but feel free to fork or open a pull request and I'll consider it.
 This script is licensed with the [Unlicense](https://unlicense.org/) and you can